TirathSojitra/ImageConversion/README.md

 Run main.py file

-and hurray the immages will be saved sutomatically in the new folder named "converted_images"
+and hurray the images will be saved automatically in the new folder named "converted_images"